Low completion rate for the 6-months course of isoniazid preventive therapy among people living with HIV, North Eastern Uganda, 2015-2017

 &Corresponding author

 Introduction: isoniazid preventive therapy (IPT) is highly effective at preventing tuberculosis among Persons Living with HIV (PLHIV).
 However, IPT completion rates in Uganda have not been studied.
-We examined completion rates for the 6-month course of IPT and factors associated with non-completion among PLHIV in northeastern Uganda.
+We examined completion rates for the 6-month course of IPT and factors associated with non-completion among PLHIV in north-eastern Uganda.

-Methods: we conducted a retrospective cohort study using routinely collected program data in nine Antiretroviral Treatment (ART) sites in northeastern Uganda.
+Methods: we conducted a retrospective cohort study using routinely collected program data in nine Antiretroviral Therapy (ART) sites in north-eastern Uganda.
 The study period covered January 2015-December 2017.
 Non-completion was defined as failure to pick up any of the six IPT refills over 6 months.
 We abstracted data on IPT treatment site, IPT completion, and demographic and clinical characteristics from the IPT register and patient HIV care card.
 We used generalized linear regression to identify factors associated with non-completion.

 Results: among 543 patients who started IPT, 175 (32%) completed the full 6-month course.
 Among those who did not complete, 193 (52%) stopped due to drug stockouts, and 175 (48%) were lost to follow-up.
 Being at World Health Organization (WHO) HIV clinical stages III and IV at initiation were associated with a higher risk of IPT non-completion compared to those who were at WHO clinical staging I and II (aRR 1.4, 95%CI 1.2-1.5).

-Conclusion: IPT completion rate among PLHIV in northeastern Uganda was suboptimal, largely due to IPT drug stockouts.
+Conclusion: IPT completion rate among PLHIV in north-eastern Uganda was suboptimal, largely due to IPT drug stockouts.
 The National TB and Leprosy Program should streamline the IPT supply chain to address drug stockouts and improve completion rates.

 To reduce the burden of TB among PLHIV, in 2008 the World Health Organization (WHO) rolled out the ‘Three I's’ strategy, comprising intensified case-finding for early treatment, isoniazid preventive therapy (IPT) for persons with latent TB (to prevent progression to active TB), and TB infection control at clinical encounters [5-7].
 Studies have shown that IPT reduces the risk of active TB in PLHIV by approximately one-third [8,9].
 Additionally, studies in South Africa and Brazil showed a significant combined effect of antiretroviral therapy (ART) and IPT on the reduction of TB incidence, compared to ART alone [10,11].
 Despite substantial evidence of the beneficial effect of IPT among PLHIV, the estimated utilization of IPT globally was only 32% among eligible PLHIV in 2013 [12].

 Uganda rolled out guidelines in 2014 recommending IPT for 6 months for PLHIV with latent TB, and for children under five years of age with a history of close contact with TB [12].
 However, as of 2018, the uptake of this recommendation for eligible persons in Uganda was unknown [1].
 The Uganda Health Sector Annual Performance Report 2017 highlighted the lack of information on IPT completion as one of the major four challenges affecting TB planning in the country [13].
-We estimated completion rates of IPT among PLHIV in northeastern Uganda who started treatment between January 2015 and December 2017 and identified factors associated with non-completion.
+We estimated completion rates of IPT among PLHIV in north-eastern Uganda who started treatment between January 2015 and December 2017 and identified factors associated with non-completion.
 The results may provide evidence upon which to base recommendations to public health authorities to increase the completion of IPT.

 Study population and sample size consideration: we considered all records of consecutive patients in the IPT register enrolled in IPT from January 2015 to December 2017.